Automotive industry in the Philippines

-The automotive industry in the Philippines is one of the largest in the Asia–Pacific region, with approximately 441.4 thousand vehicles sold in 2023.
+The automotive industry in the Philippines is one of the largest in the Asia-Pacific region, with approximately 441.4 thousand vehicles sold in 2023.
 Most of the vehicles sold and built in the Philippines are from foreign brands.

-For the most part, the Philippines is dominated by Japanese automobile manufacturers like most of its ASEAN neighbors.
+For the most part, the Philippines is dominated by Japanese automobile manufacturers, like most of its ASEAN neighbors.
 Automobile production is upheld by the Philippine Motor Vehicle Development Program implemented by the Board of Investments.
 In addition, there are also a small number of independent firms that assemble and fabricate jeepneys and other similar vehicles, using surplus engines and drivetrain parts mostly from Japan.

-The Philippine automobile industry consists of two sectors: motor vehicle assembly and vehicle parts and components manufacturing.
-The country also has an active premium car market and commercial vehicle segment.
+The Philippine automobile industry consists of two sectors: motor vehicle assembly and vehicle parts manufacturing.
+The country also has active premium vehicle and commercial vehicle markets.

-Automobile sales in the Philippines mostly consist of locally assembled and imported cars, notably coming from Thailand, Indonesia, and other countries.
-In 2019, an imported vehicle coming from Indonesia costed 24 percent lower than a locally made equivalent.
-The same cost difference applies to completely built-up cars from South Korea (also 24 percent) and Thailand, with 18 percent.
+Automobile sales in the Philippines mostly consist of locally assembled and imported cars, notably from Thailand, Indonesia, and other such countries.
+In 2019, an imported vehicle coming from Indonesia cost 24 percent less than a locally made equivalent.
+The same cost difference applies to completely built-up cars from South Korea (also 24 percent) and Thailand (18 percent).
 The country also imports cars from China, India, and the United States.

 History

-The Philippines' automobile industry started during the American colonial period from 1898 to 1946.
-Filipinos were used to riding animal-pulled vehicles, and wealthy citizens were initially the ones who could afford to buy and own these newly introduced automobiles.
-Back in those days, on average, it took at least three months to ship an automobile from Europe or the United States, to Manila.
+The Philippine automobile industry started during the American colonial period from 1898 to 1946.
+Cars and motorcycles were introduced around 1901 and made available in the country by trading companies.
+The general population was accustomed to animal-drawn vehicles; initially, only the wealthy could afford to buy and own these newly introduced automobiles.
+In those days, it took at least three months to ship a car from Europe or the US to Manila.

-Cars and motorcycles were introduced around 1901 and made available in the country by trading companies, with Dr. Juan Miciano, being acknowledged as the first Filipino to buy and operate a motor vehicle.
-He drove a French-made Richard-Brasier which he bought back in 1901, according to a 1910 motor car directory.
-Although prior to that, back in December 1900, the US Army Signal Corps had brought in a number of electric cars by Woods Motor Vehicle Company into the country for military use only.
+Dr. Juan Miciano is acknowledged as the first Filipino to buy and operate a motor vehicle—a French-made Richard-Brasier which he bought in 1901 according to a 1910 motor car directory.
+Prior to that, the US Army Signal Corps had in December 1900 brought a number of Woods electric cars into the country for military use only.
 It marked the early appearance of motor cars in the country.

 In 1931, the Automobile Association Philippines (AAP), the country's largest and oldest car club, was born as the Philippine Motor Association (PMA), a non-stock corporation and nonprofit organization.
-PMA was founded by Jorge B. Vargas, Carlos P. Romulo and Albino SyCip.
-In 1951–1952, it became affiliate of the Alliance Internationale de Tourisme and Fédération Internationale de l'Automobile.
-In 1953, President Elpidio Quirino officially named it National Auto Club.
+The PMA was founded by Jorge B. Vargas, Carlos P. Romulo and Albino SyCip.
+In 1951–1952, it became an affiliate of the Alliance Internationale de Tourisme and Fédération Internationale de l'Automobile.
+In 1953, Philippine President Elpidio Quirino officially named it the National Auto Club.
 In 1963, it was authorized to issue the Philippine International Driving Permit.
-PMA's first office was at Manila Hotel and transferred in 1937 at the Legarda-Hermanos buildings in Quiapo, Manila.
-In the 1980s, it acquired AAP Tower, its headquarters, 683 Aurora Boulevard, Quezon City.
-Currently, it is led by Augustus V. Ferreria, President and David L. Arcenas, Vice President.
+The PMA's first office was located at the Manila Hotel; in 1937, it relocated to the Legarda-Hermanos buildings in Quiapo, Manila.
+In the 1980s, it relocated to AAP Tower at 683 Aurora Boulevard in Quezon City.
+Currently, it is led by President Augustus V. Ferreria and Vice President David L. Arcenas.